Fan Calculator (Axial & Centrifugal)

 5) If you are getting negative results, this simply means that your head losses are greater than the head generated.

 If you are getting negative results with blade outlet tip equal to 90°, it means that the theory is having a problem with the fan design.
-This problem can be overcome simply by altering the outlet angle to 89.99°.
+This problem can be overcome simply by altering the outlet angle to 89.99° or reducing the friction coefficient, which is negligible in centrifugal air-flow.

 Outlet blade angles greater than 90° will always give you a bit of a challenge to create a workable solution.
 The secret here is to ensure that inlet angle is very shallow (e.g. << 45°; i.e. a deep cup-shape blade) to generate the inlet pressure required to overcome the negative pressure at the outlet.
 Moreover, it is advisable to minimise the number of blades used in such fans.